During a visit to the Czech Republic, there are some experiences you have to have. Here are ten of them…

 Prague’s Kafka Museum.
 A museum for Kafka, the city’s most famous literary son, is a must-see attraction.
 Beware of Prague’s embrace!
 It was Franz Kafka who warned of Prague that “this little mother has claws”, and once in her grasp you may find it difficult to leave.
 And those who leave will certainly come back next year!

-Alternatively, you can take matters into your own hands by hiring a row-boat and heading out on the river at your leisure – you’ll find rental companies along the waterfront which offer boats at very affordable prices.
+Alternatively, you can take matters into your own hands by hiring a rowboat and heading out on the river at your leisure – you’ll find rental companies along the waterfront which offer boats at very affordable prices.
 But if you’re in a big group, and an hour’s rental isn’t enough, why not hire a ‘Party Grill Boat’: a small vessel (with an engine) that boasts six seats, a table, a barbecue and a beer cooler.

 Fine Festive Markets

 The Czech Republic is world-renowned for its Christmas markets, which are put up at the beginning of December and stick around until New Year’s Eve, and you’ll find examples all over the city during this time.
 However, the best of the bunch is the one in Old Town Square.
 Officially opened by St. Nicholas on December 5th, when he separates the naughty children from the nice, it’s best on the evening of December 24th, when thousands of revellers pack the square for a candlelit midnight mass.
-But prior to this, it’s the perfect place to pick up local handicrafts, sweet treats and warming cups of mulled wine – and even still-wriggling carps if you want to join the Czechs for a very traditional Xmas feast.
+But before this, it’s the perfect place to pick up local handicrafts, sweet treats and warming cups of mulled wine – and even still-wriggling carps if you want to join the Czechs for a very traditional Xmas feast.

 The Water Way

 Not a beer fan?
 No problem… try some foul-tasting water instead.
-The spa town of Karlovy Vary is home to some very famous hot springs (accidentally discovered by none-other than Emperor Charles IV), and since the 1300s these have been used as much for sipping as for soaking.
+The spa town of Karlovy Vary is home to some very famous hot springs (accidentally discovered by none other than Emperor Charles IV), and since the 1300s, these have been used as much for sipping as for soaking.
 You’ll see ornate porcelain cups being sold around town (a cheap souvenir), and you can fill them at the many thermal fountains for a truly unforgettable experience.
 Unforgettable because the sulphuric taste is terrible.